 A New History of Documentary Film, 2nd ed.

-Documentary remains a challenging subject to plot as a chronological history, but Betsy McLane’s book overcomes that obstacle by providing a clear, coherence, and accessible narrative.
+Documentary remains a challenging subject to plot as a chronological history, but Betsy McLane’s book overcomes that obstacle by providing a clear, coherent, and accessible narrative.
 Focusing mostly on U.S., Canadian, and British documentary, McLane covers the form’s contexts and changes throughout the decades from the iconic Nanook of the North in the 1920s through the emerging forms in the 21st century.
 Each chapter provides period films to check out as well.

 Documentary Case Studies: Behind the Scenes of the Greatest (True) Stories Ever Told